novasquare-ailicia/ai_licia-core/packages/ai_licia-client/README.md

 # ai_licia Client

-A TypeScript/JavaScript client library for interacting with with [ai_licia AI Co-Host](https://www.getailicia.com) API.
+A TypeScript/JavaScript client library for interacting with with [ai_licia AI Co-Host](https://www.getailicia.com) API, allowing you to send context data and trigger reactions from ai_licia in your Twitch stream.

 ## Installation